Guidance on A Level subject combinations

 |Further Mathematics||Theatre/Performance Studies (including Drama and Theatre Studies Combined)|

-*Languages includes modern foreign/community languages taken as individual subjects (eg French, Spanish, Urdu, Gujarati) and classical languages (eg Biblical Hebrew, Latin).
+*Languages includes modern foreign/community languages taken as individual subjects (for example French, Spanish, Urdu, Gujarati) and classical languages (for example Biblical Hebrew, Latin).
 For some courses, we may not be able to accept a language qualification designed for non-native speakers when presented by a native speaker.
 Where this is the case, it will be indicated in the relevant course listing in our online prospectus.
 Affected students should contact the Admissions Service for advice on the suitability of their qualifications portfolio.

 A Level Subjects Acceptable in Combination

 The table below lists A Level subjects which primarily develop practical and/or applied learning.
 Some of our courses only consider these subjects for entry where they are offered with one or two A Levels from the list of acceptable A Level subjects above.
 In these cases the requirement will be included in the relevant online prospectus entry.

 |Applied Information and Communication Technology (ICT)||Health and Social Care|

 |Creative Writing||Music Technology|